MCrossley86/Luma_v.1/README.md

    - Created `conftest.py` under the Testcases folder for driver management.

 5. **Automated Account Registration Test Case**
-   - Developed page object classes for the homepage and account registration.
+   - Developed page object class for account registration.
-   - Created test cases for account registration.
+   - Created a test case to register an account.
    - Included registration fields and wrote a utility to generate random email strings.

 6. **Failure Handling**